Bayer-Group/ol-kit/tutorials/connectToMap.md

-# MapConsumer
+# connectToMap
-The `MapConsumer` component automatically passes an `ol.Map` to its children.
+The `connectToMap` component automatically passes an `ol.Map` to its children.

 ## How does it work?
 When the `Map` component is constructed, it attaches the OpenLayers map to a [context](https://reactjs.org/docs/context.html).
-If this context exists (which means `Map` has been constructed), `MapConsumer` renders it's child with a prop of `map` from the `Map` parent and also spreads the rest of the inline props.
-If a `Map` is not mounted, `MapConsumer` will just render the child and pass props through without consuming a context.
+If this context exists (which means `Map` has been constructed), `connectToMap` renders it's child with a prop of `map` from the `Map` parent and also spreads the rest of the inline props.
+If a `Map` is not mounted, `connectToMap` will just render the child and pass props through without consuming a context.

 ## Automatic Example
 All components provided by ol-kit are already wrapped, so a single-line drop-in is all you need to get it working: